Worried about overpopulation? Don’t be…

 This means increasing global longevity that will drive a need for better healthcare for an ever-aging population.

 Exponential technologies will help our healthcare system meet this challenge.
 As described in my previous blogs, we are heading towards a future in which all of healthcare is focused on making medicine personalized, preventive, and accessible.
 Ultimately making you the “CEO of your own health.”

 Most of what we think of as healthcare today is what I call sick-care.

 Our current healthcare system tries to take care of us after we’re sick by treating symptoms.
 But it doesn’t prevent the root causes of our sickness.

-As the global population continues to decline and 100 years old becomes the new norm, we will increasingly depend on the convergence of exponential technologies such as AI, sensors, robotics, and 3D printing to help demonetize and democratize both diagnostics and therapies (e.g. surgery, CRISPR and gene therapy) everywhere, all the time.
+As the global population continues to decline and 100 years old becomes the new norm, we will increasingly depend on the convergence of exponential technologies such as Artificial Intelligence, smart sensors, robotics, and 3D printing to help demonetize and democratize both diagnostics and therapies (e.g. surgery, CRISPR and gene therapy) everywhere, all the time.

 Ultimately, technology will be constantly monitoring our health through wearables, implantables, and consumables that feed data to our personal AI assistant that is watching and optimizing our health.
 The use of such technologies will allow us to remain productive for many more decades, making retirement optional not necessary.